 For some residents of storm-prone Southeastern states, the best indicator of a hurricane’s severity can be found at the local Waffle House.

-If the Georgia-based restaurant chain stays open in town, neighbors are reassured that the coming storm is unlikely to cause devastation, while a closed location of the dependable diner chain has come to indicate impending disaster.
+If the Georgia-based restaurant chain stays open in town, neighbors are reassured that the coming storm is unlikely to cause devastation.
+A closed location of the diner has come to indicate impending disaster.

 What might sound like silly logic has become one of the most reliable ways for Southerners and even federal officials to gauge a storm’s severity and identify communities most in need of immediate aid.
-The Waffle House Index was created over a decade ago by a federal emergency management official and is still used today.
+The Waffle House Index was thought up two decades ago by a federal emergency management official.